Blocker226/ESP32-Discord-WakeOnCommand/README.md

 ## Contributing

-If you've found a reproducible bug or error, do file an issue!
+If you've found a reproducible bug or error, or you have a cool feature to suggest, do file an issue!
 Further contributing guidelines will be made when necessary.